-- You Should Quit the Practice of Law If You Know There is No Way You Will Be Doing It in a Few Years.
+4. You Should Quit The Practice of Law If You Know There Is No Way You Will Be Doing It In A Few Years

 The problem with this line of reasoning, however, is that there could be environmental factors that are motivating you to want to leave.
-It could be the people you are with, the sort of work you are doing, the environment you are in or other factors.
-These are not reasons to quit practicing law and are, instead, reasons you should switch environments.
-If you are an advocate and are drawn to various aspects of practicing law, but not happy in your environment, then you should leave your environment and find one better suited to you.
+It could be the people you are with, the sort of work you are doing, the environment you are in, or other factors.
+These are not reasons to quit being a practicing attorney and are, instead, reasons you should switch environments.
+If you are an advocate and are drawn to various aspects of law practice, but not happy in your environment, then you should leave your environment and find one better suited to you.

-One of the dumbest things I see (on a weekly basis, it seems) is a pattern in which very talented attorneys from major New York law firms who have been worked to death quit the practice of law.
+One of the dumbest things I see (weekly, it seems) is a pattern in which very talented attorneys from major New York firms who have been worked to death quit the practice of law.
 These attorneys with sterling credentials have been indoctrinated into a world where it is "all or nothing".
-They believe that if they are not at the top of the heap in terms of working in a prestigious law firm then they should not be practicing law at all.
+They believe that if they are not at the top of the heap in terms of working in a prestigious firm then they should not be practicing at all.
 Is this crazy?
-Of course it is.
+Of course, it is.
 It is completely crazy, but this is what happens and it is very common.
 These attorneys are reacting to being in extreme environments, and this certainly does not mean that they should not be attorneys.

-- You Should Quit the Practice of Law (Even Temporarily) If You Know It is Doing Severe Harm to Your Health and May Kill You.
+5. You Should Quit the Practice Of Law (Even Temporarily) If You Know It Is Doing Severe Harm To Your Health And May Kill You

-I've seen practicing law kill several attorneys.
-The drive to please clients, superiors and others and an inability to prioritize their own needs literally kills them.
+I have seen practicing law kill several attorneys.
+The drive to please clients, superiors, and others and an inability to prioritize their own needs literally kill them.

 - If you are binging on all sorts of substances and are out of control and cannot stop, you should stop for some time.